Kirio Fan Club: Drama

 A television drama adaptation was announced on September 15, 2024.
 The series is produced by Chukyo TV and directed by Hatsuki Yokoo, with Miwa Kurito as the screenwriter and Sōichi Ueda composing the music.
-The series aired from April 2 to June 5, 2025, on Chukyo TV, Nippon TV and other stations as part of the Wednesday Platinum Night block.
+The series aired from April 2 to June 5, 2025, on the Wednesday Platinum Night block on all NNS affiliates, including Chukyo TV and Nippon TV.